5119

 Member

-In vivo analysis of neuronal, metabolic activity and behavioral pattern in mice and rats
+In vivo analysis of neuronal and metabolic activity, and behavioral patterns in mice and rats

 This section analyzes the in vivo neuronal and metabolic activity, and behavioral patterns in mice and rats which have been modified by their related genes and by exposure to various environmental conditions.